gavinmyers/resume/README.md

 <h2>Interests & Experience</h2>

+<h3>Technical</h3>
-<p>I'm a programmer who has worked in the Twin Cities area for over twelve years with dozens of companies
-on a variety of projects and technologies.
+<p>I am a programmer who has worked in the Twin Cities area for over twelve years with dozens of companies on a variety of projects and technologies.

-<p>My core experience is with Java and I have experience with Groovy, Grails, Clojure,
-the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion, Python and more.
+<p>My core experience is with Java as well as Groovy, Grails, Clojure, the Microsoft stack (C#/WPF/XAML), Redis, CoffeeScript, NodeJS, PHP, ActionScript/Flex, Cold Fusion, Python and more.

-<p>I'm a 'full stack' programmer with experience building web applications from the ground up,
-this includes vps setup, database design, application design, UI design, implementation, build execution and deployment.
+<p>I have 'full stack' experience with building web applications from the ground up, this includes vps setup, database design, application design, UI design, implementation, build execution and deployment.

-<p> I primarily use VIM for development and my distro of choice was crunchbang (Openbox!) but I'm getting used to the latest
-iteration of Gnome & Ubuntu 13.04.
+<p>I primarily use Vim for development and my distro of choice was crunchbang (Openbox!) but I'm getting used to the latest iteration of Gnome & Ubuntu 13.04.
 The technologies I am most interested in are python, clojure, go, nodejs, redis, coffeescript, nginx, groovy and grails.

-<p>My ideal position would include 25% development time and 75%
+<p>My ideal position would include 25% development time and 75% management/leadership
-management/leadership.
-I have experience managing up to five developers (not including offshore) and would be interested in extending this experience farther.
+<h3>Leadership</h3>
+<p>From 2002 to 2008, in addition to working full-time I taught evening classes on design and programming for MCTC and North Hennepin's CCE departments.
+Career Continuing Education (CCE), is designed for people in the workforce looking to change or enhance their existing career.
+It would be common to have a class ranging from zero computer experience to established professionals.
+<p>From that experience, starting with Questar I created a weekly “Training Day” and taught Java to the existing ASP/PHP developers.
+I continued to use my training experience at every company I worked with, most recently at Quantum by creating a Training Day for new employees to learn the complex details of Quantum's core architecture.
+<p>I am experienced at running my own small business, both selling products (UTrain) as well as contracting.
+This has given me insight into the challenges of meeting and setting client demands.
+Loosely-defined plans lead to nights of non-billable work.
+<p>Personnel Decisions International was my first experience as a SCRUM master.
+I managed daily standups and set expectations with the BA/QA leads.
+I also studied all of PDI's on-line courses; everything from Retaining & Engaging Talent to Getting Things Done.
+<h3>Personal</h3>
+<p>My hobbies include training & foster pitbulls, learning new programming languages, enjoying the Twin City bicycle paths, reading science fiction, enrolling in MOOCs and checking out the new micro-breweries.

 <h2>Work History</h2>
+* 2013: Learning Clojure & Go
 * 2012: Working on a product distribution application written in Java / Spring / Oracle
+* 2012: Completed work on a SCORM player written in NodeJS, Redis & CoffeeScript
-* 2011: Working on migrating an existing system from Tiles/Struts to Spring MVC/YUI
+* 2011: Worked on migrating an existing system from Tiles/Struts to Spring MVC/YUI
 * 2011: Working on a custom LMS system designed in Grails/JQuery
 * 2011: Completed a touch screen / locker storage unit written in